MilosIlic7198/TestMeProject/README.md

 ![Database](Database.PNG)

 NOTE: This project is not finisht yet!!!
-I will be adding: Java Socket Programing, and Concurrent Programing.